MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 1. Download [SharePoint Online Client Components](https://www.microsoft.com/en-us/download/details.aspx?id=42038).
-    In the download prompt page, choose a one you want then download the file.
+    In the download prompt page, choose the one similar to the screenshot below and click **Next** to download the file.

     ![](media/f7921f3a29eae339b9fa732ec6121603.png)